 CircuitPython sends data to the computer connected to the Circuit Playground Express.
 You can see the output of print statements and any errors you encounter along the way by connecting to the serial REPL.

 To get started with the serial REPL, check out the tutorial here: Serial Console (REPL).
-This covers setup on Mac, Linux and Windows.
+There are links in that guide that cover setup on Mac, Linux and Windows.

 Once you've gotten your serial connection, press

 Ctrl+C then any key to enter the REPL.
 You should have a prompt that looks like this:

 This is a Python prompt.
 Here you can type any python code and have it run.

 Every programmer in every programming language starts with a piece of code that says, "Hello, World."
 We're going to say hello to something else.
 Next to that prompt, type:

 To learn more, take a look at the Introduction to Circuit Playground Express Circuit Python section.
 The guide covers all the basics and provides plenty of examples to try and learn from.
 Check it out!